Trust / GPS devices / wearables / 1989-present

 That is a hard brand standard.
 It leaves little room for vague positioning because the proof appears in the field.

-Garmin belongs in the archive because it shows how a technical product system can stay legible across many categories.
+Garmin belongs in Grow Your Brand because it shows how a technical product system can stay legible across many categories.
 The brand is not only GPS.
 It is confidence under movement.

 For operators, the lesson is to build around the decision moment, not the component.